Lancer (role-playing game): Gameplay

 Player characters are mecha pilots, and the setting is on the outskirts of a far-future, post-apocalyptic, technological utopia.
 Lancer features tactical battle mechanics and detailed character customization.
-Instead of experience points, Lancer tracks character growth using milestones, allowing players to level up after each mission by hand-picking upgrades from any mech in the game.
-There are also rules for narrative play, although there are less mechanics regarding roleplay.
+Instead of experience points, Lancer tracks character growth using milestones called License Levels, allowing players to level up after each mission by hand-picking upgrades from any mech in the game.
+Players mix and match these upgrades to determine their mech's capabilities in battle, which can range from simple hammers and nailguns, to highly advanced AI and experimental reality-warping systems.
+By earning License Levels, players characters also learn new talents, which they can use to enhance the combat prowess of any mech they pilot.
+In battle scenarios, players use their mechs in turn-based combat to capture and defend designated points on the map.

+There are also rules for narrative play, although there are fewer mechanics regarding roleplay.
+Conflict in narrative scenes is determined by a die roll, with bonuses applied by relevant skills to increase the chance of success.
+Narrative play is disconnected from the rules of mech battles, to keep the story and the complex tactical combat from interfering with one another.

 Themes

+Lancer is set thousands of years into the future, when humans on worlds across the galaxy have been united by Union, a governing body with utopian ideals.
+Under Union, humanity benefits from faster-than-light travel and advanced 3D printing, which eliminates the need for currency.
+Conflict is created on the edges outside Union's influence, where players work to defend vulnerable worlds from bad actors while Union slowly expands.
 It was important to the creators for Lancer not to be a dystopian sci-fi setting, as they were tired of cynical sci-fi.
 They wanted the game to be fundamentally optimistic in its worldview, like classic sci-fi.
-According to Lopez-Hall, Lancer’s setting has a Gramscian-style pessimism of the intellect and optimism of the will.
+According to Lopez-Hall, Lancers setting has a Gramscian-style pessimism of the intellect and optimism of the will.
 The creators wanted player characters to focus on defending something dear to them.
 To help prioritize this, they avoided a monetary reward system.
-The creators also chose to add more narrative descriptions to mechanics in the rule book as well.
+The creators also chose to add narrative descriptions to mechanics in the rule book.
 Tom Bloom believes that it is important for tabletop role-playing games to have narrative surrounding abilities, citing it as something that Dungeons and Dragons 5th edition does well.
+Lancer uses these narrative descriptions to explore anti-capitalist themes, by demonstrating the callous and detached design process of the setting's weapons-manufacturing megacorporations.